YINI-lang/YINI-spec/README.md

 ### Acknowledgments
 YINI has grown and improved thanks to the insights, questions, and thoughtful feedback from the community.
 Much of the specification — and this repository — reflects that shared input.

-For more details, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.
+For more details, see section D.2, _"Acknowledgments & Special Thanks"_, in the [Rationale](./RATIONALE.md) document.

 ---